Geography of Myanmar: Maritime borders

 The southern maritime boundary follows coordinates marked by both Myanmar and Thailand towards the maritime tripoint with India's Andaman and Nicobar Islands.
 The maritime India-Myanmar border resumes end south of Coco Islands before heading towards Myanmar's narrow boundary with international Bay of Bengal waters.
-Myanmar has a total coastline of 1384 mi and has several islands and archipelagos- most notably the Mergui Archipelago.
-The county has a total water area is 8910 mi2 and an Exclusive Economic Zone covering 205706 mi2.
+Myanmar has a total coastline of 2227 mi and has several islands and archipelagos, most notably the Mergui Archipelago.
+The country's total water area is 23100 mi2, including an Exclusive Economic Zone covering 532780 mi2.

 Land borders

-Myanmar has a land border totaling 4053 mi bordering five countries and encompassing a total land area of 261228 mi2.
+Myanmar has a land border totalling 4053 mi in length, bordering five countries and encompassing a total land area of 261228 mi2.

 The Bangladesh-Myanmar border begins at the mouth of the Naf River at the Bay of Bengal and head north around the Mayu Range in a wide arc before head back north through the Chittagong Hill Tracts to the tripoint with India at the peak of Teen Matha for a total of 168 mi.

 The India-Myanmar border heads north through the Chin Hills towards the Tiau River.
 It follows this river upstream and then through various rivers near Manipur before going northeast through the Patkai range to the Chaukan Pass and the Mishmi Hills for a total of 912 mi.

 The tripoint with China and India is disputed due to the Sino-Indian border dispute but lies de facto north of the Diphu Pass.
 The China-Myanmar border heads northeast to Hkakabo Razi just one mile west of its summit.
 It then turns southeast following the Hengduan and Gaoligong Mountains through many irregular lines towards the Taping River and Shweli River.
 It then heads south-eastwards across the far Shan Hills, following hills and rivers, until it reaches the Mekong river.
 It follows the Mekong until the tripoint with Laos for a grand total of 1333 mi.